botiqueme/dev-docs/UI-specifications/PropertyKB.md

 > Note ON DESCRIPTION: when user clicks on the modify icon next to the description, the description becomes editable
 > ![editable description](./images/custom%20description.png)

-> IF USER ENTERS TEXT VALUE: when a value is set, the appearance is the same as the one of standard textual placeholders
+> IF USER ENTERS TEXT VALUE: when a value is set, the appearance is the same as the one of standard textual placeholders when modified

-> IF USER ENTERS MEDIA VALUE: when a value is set, the appearance is the same as the one of standard media placeholders
+> IF USER ENTERS MEDIA VALUE: when a value is set, the appearance is the same as the one of standard media placeholders when modifief

 ## Save buttons